How to Write a Business Email

 I’d appreciate your feedback on the draft agenda.
 If you have any edits, please send them by tomorrow, Tuesday, at 10 AM.

-If you would like a confirmation, you can phrase the call to action as a question.
+If you want confirmation, you can phrase the call to action as a question.
 If the call to action is a notification that does not necessarily require a reply, you can structure the call to action as a statement.

 Closing message